 Our computation labs are dry laboratories designed explicitly for analyses using computer-generated modeling.
 Climate-controlled workstations and collaboration areas are wired with multiple ethernet access points.

-Designed for specific types of equipment and research projects, HMSC offers specialty labs including climate-controlled, electronic, ocean acidification, genetics, eDNA, and ancient DNA labs.
+Designed for specific types of equipment and research projects, Hatfield offers specialty labs including climate-controlled, electronic, ocean acidification, genetics, eDNA, and ancient DNA labs.

-HMSC is conveniently located on a deep draft estuary surrounded by miles of mud flats fringed with eelgrass beds, and it is only a short distance to open water.
-With sand dunes and beaches, the Yaquina River, coastal forests, and rocky intertidal sites just minutes away, access to a diversity of field sites makes HMSC a natural hub for all your fieldwork.
-Learn more about the habitats surrounding the HMSC campus.
+The Hatfield campus is conveniently located on a deep draft estuary surrounded by miles of mud flats fringed with eelgrass beds, and it is only a short distance to open water.
+With sand dunes and beaches, the Yaquina River, coastal forests, and rocky intertidal sites just minutes away, access to a diversity of field sites makes Hatfield a natural hub for all your fieldwork.
+Learn more about the habitats surrounding the Hatfield campus.